pirovc/ganon/README.md

 System packages:
 - python >=3.4
 - pandas >=0.22.0
+- gawk
+- grep
+- tar
-- numpy
+- curl
 - wget
-- curl
-- tar
+- coreutils (zcat)
-- GNU core utilities (gawk, zcat)

 ** Please make sure that the system packages are supported/installed in your environment.
 All other packages are installed in the next steps.